errai34/ai4astro_imprs_2025/README.md

 ## Overview

-This tutorial covers the fundamentals of transformer architectures and their applications in astronomy.
-The materials include hands-on exercises to build understanding of attention mechanisms, encoder-decoder structures, and practical implementations.
+This tutorial covers the fundamentals of decoder-only transformer architectures and their applications in astronomy.
+The materials include hands-on exercises to build understanding of attention mechanisms, decoder structures, and practical implementations.

 ## Contents